grayzu/tfs/articles/terraform/terraform-secrets.md

 * Use *null_resource* to wrap a provisioner so that you can run the provisioner without creating or destroying infrastructure.
 * Enforce resource dependencies with *depends_on=[]*.

 1. Download the configuration from **! link to repo**
-2. Change the values in `variables.tf` as needed
+2. Change the values in `variables.tf` as needed.
+3. Initialize the project with `terraform init`, and then run `terraform apply`.
+If the configuration runs without any major errors on the first try, lucky you.
+More likely, some troubleshooting will be needed to adapt the configuration to your particular Azure environment.

-3. Apply the configuration, fix issues, reapply, fix, repeat until it works.
-Don't forget that when a terraform configuration is aborted due to errors, Azure infrastructure that was created before the errors is left in an unknown state.
-Because TF is not idempotent, you need to run `terraform destroy` after every failed sortie so that you have a clean start on the next iteration.
+    When a terraform configuration is terminated because of an error, Azure infrastructure that was created before the fatal error is left in an unknown state that may be inconsistent with Terraform state.
+In this situation, Terraform is *not* idempotent and applying the configuration again may produce unexpected results.
+You need to run `terraform destroy` after every failed sortie so that you have a clean start for the next iteration.

 **Challenge exercise**: If you are experimentally minded, troubleshooting the sample configuration is a good opportunity to try out the [terraform taint](https://www.terraform.io/docs/commands/taint.html) command in a situation where you can do no harm.
 Using `terraform taint`, you can selectively taint resources to roll the configuration back to a known good point, which will depend on how far the configuration got before terminating.